isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 approach to implement `def:*-identityˡ′`.

 The next obvious solution is to just write out our proof of $a = 1 \times a$ again, pattern match and all.
-The original implementation of `def:*-identityʳ` was, if you will recall:
+The original implementation of `def:*-identityˡ` was, if you will recall:

 ```agda